bsuttor/ploneconf-talk-2022/presentation.md

 ### Build on a Docker image <!-- .element: style="color:white; position: relative; top: -3em;" -->

+- Good way to package our code base
 - A new Docker image is created on each commit on buildout repository
 - This image is pushed to our own Docker registry
 - Build failled if a package is not pinned